Table of contents

 Criminal Defense Attorneys That Fight Hard for You

 If you or a loved one was recently arrested for an alleged criminal offense in Fort Worth, Texas, or the surrounding areas, the team at Gebhardt and Eppes, PLLC can help.
 Our years of experience and commitment to the service of our community means that we fight hard for all of our clients.
 We know that everyone deserves the right to a fair trial, and we work hard to ensure that the prosecution does not bully you into accepting an unfair plea bargain or taking the fall for a crime you didn’t commit.
 Contact us today for more information or to schedule a confidential consultation to go over the facts of your case.

 CALL NOW TO RECEIVE A FREE CASE REVIEW

 Texas Criminal Defense Resources

-Texas Criminal Defense Lawyers Association (TCDLA) — With more than 3,200 members, the TCDLA is the largest state association for criminal defense attorneys in the nation.
+- Texas Criminal Defense Lawyers Association (TCDLA) — With more than 3,200 members, the TCDLA is the largest state association for criminal defense attorneys nationwide.
 You can learn more about the nonprofit organization’s purpose, boards and committees, and bylaws on this website.
-You can also read recent press releases and learn how to download the TCCDLA app for your mobile device.
+You can also read recent press releases and learn how to download the TCDLA app for your mobile device.